ENikS/LINQ/Angular/README.md

 by running `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.
 If you need to run it with older version of node substitute LINQ-ES2015 with LINQ-ES5 package.

-## Steps to extend original package with LINQ
+## Steps to extend original QuickStart project with LINQ

 ### Install npm packages